There are a couple of common misconceptions you should quickly forget when first adding this sunny and brilliant plant to your yard.

 After you’ve planted fresh tubers and the first stalks push up, consider placing even more soil at the base for stability.

-The RHS suggests that you add another layer of about 6 inches or so right around the base, either of compost or soil, to keep top-heavy plants from falling over.
+You can add another layer of compost or soil, about 6 inches or so right around the base, to keep top-heavy plants from falling over.

 Initial baby tubers will need much more watering attention than grown plants.
 Even then, they don’t need much compared to other high-maintenance plant species and cultivars.